mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 This creates a build directory with the default name, ```build```, and makes it the current working directory.

-## Yocto Project configuration

-We need to incorporate the two layers, meta-mender and oe-meta-go, into our project:
+We then need to incorporate the two layers, meta-mender and oe-meta-go, into our project:

 ```